-Hiking socks are important for many reasons.
+Hiking socks are essential for many reasons.
 They provide cushioning for your feet, which can help prevent blisters.
 They also wick away moisture, keeping your feet from getting too sweaty.
 And they can help keep your feet warm in cold weather.

 They need to be comfortable, durable, and able to wick away moisture.
 Merino wool is one of the best materials for hiking socks because it meets all of these criteria.
-It's also naturally anti-microbial, so it will help keep your feet feeling fresh even after a long day on the trail.
+It's also naturally anti-microbial, so it will help keep your feet fresh even after a long day on the trail.

 There are 2 hot springs on the Salkantay Trek; The Cocalmayo Hotsprings located in the Santa Teresa District and Aguas Calientes town.
 Make sure to take bathing suits if you plan to relax in the volcanic waters.